KeepDocs/KeepDocs.github.io/docs/basics/tools.md

 ## Keep Community Videos

-?> Be sure to check out and subscribe to the [Keep Network Youtube Channel](https://www.youtube.com/channel/UC4LmXpKWkNriL209aV3QAJw).
+?> Be sure to check out and subscribe to the [Keep Network Youtube Channel](https://www.youtube.com/channel/UC4LmXpKWkNriL209aV3QAJw) setup by **Harikari MoMoMo**.
 You will find  there a complete list of videos including Keep Team appearences on Podcast and Interviews!

 **Tian7.eth's :**
 - [TBTC Redemption Monitoring](https://youtu.be/Lzch9w5-NpE)